Science Carnival Frequently Asked Questions & Answers

 What can I expect as a parent?

-Your child will have the opportunity to see and engage in over 70 science activities and demonstrations.
+Your child will have the opportunity to see and engage in over 80 different science activities and demonstrations.
 Some of the favorite activities include marshmallow shooters, the self-carving pumpkin, liquid nitrogen frozen candy and ice cream dip-N-dots, the Dark Knight bat sonar experience, and hands-on inflating pig's lungs.
 All activities are run by volunteers, including community science professionals, college science students, faculty members, or science enthusiasts.

 What support services are provided to multicultural groups?